 An autonomous vehicle, by comparison, is a holistic, integrated system of automation which operates the majority of its functions independently from a driver.
-It accelerates, merges, steers, brakes and comes to a complete stop in a parking spot without a driver performing those functions.
-The autonomous system takes over for the driver and the driver takes on a new role: passenger.
+It accelerates, merges, steers, brakes, and comes to a complete stop in a parking spot without a driver performing those functions.
+The autonomous system takes over for the driver, and the driver takes on a new role: passenger.

 The amount of data and systems involved for autonomy is vastly greater than the data needed for automation.
-A self-driving vehicle is an integrated system that involves hundreds of on-board sensors, cameras and the LiDAR program.
+A self-driving vehicle is an integrated system that involves hundreds of on-board sensors, cameras, and the LiDAR program.
 Plus, the car is constantly downloading maps for navigation, maps which have to be accurate within a single inch.
 Network World reported that self-driving vehicles will generate and consume roughly 40 terabytes of data for every eight hours of driving, according to Intel CEO Brian Krzanich.

 Powered by artificial intelligence, autonomous software testing has more in common with the self-driving vehicle.
 It aggregates the data that it learns from the tasks that it performs, and uses that to test the next software application faster and more meticulously.
-It says, in effect, “I’ve seen this situation previously, and I know exactly what to test, where to test and most importantly, where not to test.”
+It says, in effect, “I’ve seen this situation previously, and I know exactly what to test, where to test, and most importantly, where not to test.”

-Your software quality and testing speed will not necessarily improve with isolated elements of automation, especially if they have to be initiated or controlled by human intervention, manual steps which are prone to error, forgetfulness or fatigue.
+Your software quality and testing speed will not necessarily improve with isolated elements of automation, especially if they have to be initiated or controlled by human intervention—manual steps which are prone to error, forgetfulness, or fatigue.

 Autonomous testing restores agility by connecting tools and restoring end-to-end test execution.
 Test cases are paired with analytics and correlation results.
-IT can now keep up with rapidly changing requirements across entire application landscape.
+IT can now keep up with rapidly changing requirements across entire the application landscape.

-Here are several key elements in the software development life cycle that can be run independently by a self-learning, autonomous testing system:
+Here are several key elements in the software development life-cycle that can be run independently by a self-learning, autonomous testing system: